NickBolles/Awesome/README.md

 - [Docker containers](https://gitlab.dev.nickbolles.com/nbolles/www_nickbolles_com/container_registry)

 #### Summary
-My personal website with a little bit of information about me as well as links to my most up-to-date resume, my Linked In account, github account and my Gitlab server that I host on my home server.
+My personal website has a little bit of information about me as well as links to my most up-to-date resume, my Linked In account, github account and my Gitlab server that I host on my home server.

 ##### Highlights
 - Full fledged PWA (try loading it up, then turn off your internet and re-load it.
 Everything except for the contact form should work)